-- A. The first infraction for a fraternity/sorority that does not formally register for a social event will receive a formal warning by the Greek Advisor.
-In addition, the Dean of Students (or Dean of Students professional staff member designee) will independently review the incident, assess for a violation of the Party Registration policy, and determine the appropriate sanction(s). - B. Any subsequent infraction for a fraternity or sorority that does not formally register a social event will result in immediate social suspension, and additional sanctions may be imposed based upon an investigation.
-In addition, the Dean of Students (or Dean of Students professional staff member designee) will independently review the incident, assess for a violation of the Party Registration policy, and determine the appropriate sanction(s). - C. In order to determine the appropriate sanctions, the Dean of Students will follow the university investigation process found on the Student Conduct website. - D. The count of infractions is reset at the beginning of every academic year. - E. If for any reason the Greek Advisor deems it necessary to follow-up after an incident seeming to stem from the chapter's event is reported to campus officials, the risk manager and president must cooperate in an event debrief.
+- A. The first infraction for a fraternity/sorority that does not formally register for a social event, or violates the Oglethorpe University Bulletin, will receive a formal warning by the Greek Advisor.
+In addition, the Dean of Students (or Dean of Students professional staff member designee) will independently review the incident, assess for a violation, and determine the appropriate sanction(s). - B. Any subsequent infraction for a fraternity or sorority that does not formally register a social event, or violates the Oglethorpe University Bulletin, will result in immediate social suspension, and additional sanctions may be imposed based upon an investigation.
+In addition, the Dean of Students (or Dean of Students professional staff member designee) will independently review the incident, assess for a violation, and determine the appropriate sanction(s). - C. If for any reason the Greek Advisor deems it necessary to follow-up after an incident seeming to stem from the chapter's event is reported to campus officials, the risk manager and president must cooperate in an event debrief.